 Correctly labeling your moving boxes is a great way to stay organized while moving.
 Create and print free labels for your boxes with these resources.

 Leave it to Martha to design a helpful label for packing!
-In addition to several lines for contents and room labeling, this printable template shows which side of the box is up and helps with color-coding too.
+In addition to several lines for contents and room labeling, this printable box label template shows which side of the box is up and helps with color-coding too.
 If you use this label, you won’t leave your movers or family members guessing about what goes where.

 If you’re looking for a free moving tool to announce your new address or to advertise your moving sale, use Canva, an online design website for non-designers.
-You can choose from a wide variety of templates and personalize them easily on your own computer.
+You can choose from a wide variety of moving announcement templates and personalize them easily on your own computer.
 Then, print it off from home or take the file to a local printer.

 Change Of Address